Virtual robots.txt

 Enable virtual robots.txt

-On the Crawl settings page, enable the use of a virtual robots.txt file:
+On the crawl settings page, enable the use of a virtual robots.txt file:

-1. Scroll down to the "Extra settings" section and click on "Virtual robots.txt" to expand the section.
+2. Scroll down to the Extra settings section and click on Virtual robots.txt to expand the section.

 Provide the content of the virtual robots.txt file

-To make creating a virtual robots.txt file easier, OnCrawl uses an existing file as a template.
+To make creating a virtual robots.txt file easier, Oncrawl uses an existing file as a template.

-1. Provide the domain name (the URL of the website) for which you would like to create a virtual robots.txt file.If the domain's host does not exist or does not reply, but you want to use it anyway, you can click "no host found, create?" to create a blank robots.txt file.
+1. In the dropdown host menu, choose the domain name (the URL of the website) for which you would like to create a virtual robots.txt file.

-3. The "Virtual robots.txt rules" field displays the content of the virtual robots.txt file.
-Add, modify, or delete rules to create the robots.txt file that will be used by the OnCrawl bot.
+3. The Virtual robots.txt rules field displays the content of the virtual robots.txt file.
+Add, modify, or delete rules to create the robots.txt file that will be used only by the Oncrawl bot.

 If you are crawling multiple domains or subdomains, repeat these steps (1-3) for each domain or subdomain that needs a virtual robots.txt.

-When you are finished, scroll down to the bottom of the page and click "Save" or "Save and launch crawl" to save your virtual robots.txt file.
+When you are finished, scroll down to the bottom of the page and click Save or Save and launch crawl to save your virtual robots.txt file.

 Common robots.txt modifications